mkarner07/mkarner07.github.io/_posts/2023/2023-11-02-Mastering-Innovation-The-Lean-Startup.md

 ---
 Agile project management, has reshaped the software development landscape in the past decade.

-In "The Lean Startup," Eric Ries delves into agile methodologies, revealing their universal applicability.
+In "The Lean Startup", Eric Ries delves into agile methodologies, revealing their universal applicability.
 These strategies aren't exclusive to startups either; they're your secret weapon for growth in a team-based or customer-centric environment.

 In this article we will discover how these methods are revolutionizing the way we work and lead, offering a fresh perspective on project management and self-improvement.